 Under the GDPR we do not have a statutory requirement to have a Data Protection Officer.
-The person who is responsible for ensuring that our club discharges its obligations under the GDPR is our Chairman, Gareth Thomas.
+The person who is responsible for ensuring that our club discharges its obligations under the GDPR is our Council member, Gareth Thomas.

 Members of the Council of Blundellsands Bridge Club Limited have access to members’ data in order to carry out their legitimate tasks for the organisation.

 We collect personal data that is necessary for the purposes of our legitimate interests as a membership organisation and to comply with our legal obligations as a company limited by guarantee.